TaitoUnited/taito-cli/examples/README.md

 1. Create a new project by running `taito template create: server-template` and follow instructions.

-2. Run `taito project config` in the project directory.
+2. Run `taito project apply` in the project directory.

 3. Create dev and prod environments for the project by running `taito env apply:dev` and `taito env apply:prod` in the project directory.
 This will TODO: